 2001 – In Columbia Union College v.
 Clarke, a federal appellate court ruled in favor of Columbia Union, declaring that religious institutions may recieve state funding for secular purposes.
 CIR recieved conflicting rulings in race preference cases in different federal districts (Hopwood v.
 Texas, Gratz v.
 Bollinger, Grutter v.
 Bollinger, Smith v.
 Washington), setting up the Supreme Court to take one of the cases.

 2002 – In December, the Supreme Court agreed to hear CIR’s race preference cases Gratz v.
 Bollinger and Grutter v.
 Bollinger.
 CIR also achieved several significant victories in the area of free speech including Spyniewski v.
 Warrenhills Regional School System, where CIR defended a student punished for wearing a politically incorrect t-shirt, and Father Flanagan’s Boys Home V. District of Columbia, et al., where CIR defended protesters of a government housing project.

 2003 – In June, the Supreme Court ruled in the cases of Gratz v.
 Bollinger and Grutter v.
-Bollinger, but the High Court’s ruling was mixed and muddled.
+Bollinger.
 The Court struck down the mechanical race preferences used by Michigan’s undergraduate admissions office but let stand the law school’s race preference scheme.
 Gratz and Grutter have served as the template for all later challenges to racial preferences in admissions.

 2005 – CIR successfully represented education student Scott McConnell following his summary expulsion for a paper he wrote concerning classroom discipline (McConnell v.
 LeMoyne).
 CIR also successfully represented a New Jersey high school student who was suspended for wearing a humorous t-shirt celebrating “red neck” sports fans.
 (Sypniewski v.
 Warren Hills R.S.D).